 It is generally believed that leaving electronic devices on all of the time is good for their “health” and will result in longer life, but ultimately the issue of leaving your computer on all of the time versus turning it off is more a matter of personal preference.
 A PC Fixer technician can assist you in making the best decision based on your needs.

 What is spyware?

 Spyware is any malicious code that attempts to collect information about computer usage in an effort to sell that information for a profit.
 Spyware is the number one problem affecting computers today.
-Recent studies estimate that 9 out of 10 computers is infected with some kind of spyware.
+Recent studies estimate that 9 out of 10 computers are infected with some kind of spyware.
 PC Fixer has the tools and experience to eradicate spyware infections from your computer.
-In about an hour your compure will run much faster and will be more secure in the future.
+After about an hour of service from a technician to clean out a system, your computer will run much faster and will be more secure in the future.

 What is an error code?

 In computer programming, error codes are messages that correspond to specific problems in a software application.
 They are typically used to identify faulty hardware, software, or incorrect user input in programs.
 Some of the most startling error codes visible to computer users are the “Blue Screen of Death” codes provided by the Microsoft Windows operating systems.
 A skilled computer repair technician can effectively use these codes to quickly diagnose a problem and implement a solution.

 RSS is a format used to publish content such as blog entries, news headlines, and podcasts in a standardized format.
 An RSS feed usually contains a summary of content from a web site.
 RSS makes it possible for people to keep up with web sites in an automated way that can be piped into reader programs.
 The main benefit of RSS is the aggregation of content from multiple Web sources in one place.
 RSS content can be read using software called an “RSS reader”, “feed reader” or an “aggregator”, which can be web-based or desktop-based.